But What if I Bring the Wrong Gear?

 Bringing the wrong gear is just one of the weird things we stress out about when it comes to the idea of photographing new places.
 It's not the only one.
 The fear of photographing people or the worry about missing out on something can be tough, and how we respond to those fears can sabotage our photography.

 If this series of videos has been helpful to you and you want to go deeper with your travel photography, consider enrolling in The Traveling Lens.
-Enrollment opens this Sunday but only for 5 days, ending at 11:59pm on February 27th, and then won't be offered again until this time next year.
+Enrollment opens next Sunday but only for 6 days, ending at 11:59pm on January 26th, 2024 and then won't be offered again.
+If you've ever wanted to enroll in this course, now is the last chance it will be offered.

 Filmed in Varanasi, India, The Traveling Lens is my shot at taking the intense and intimate experience of one of my international workshops, and making it available to you no matter where you are, without you having to get on a plane to do it.
 I filmed it in India but it's about making stronger photographs of places no matter where you are.
 This 20-lesson course is going to blow you away and it's going to give you new depth, insight, and focus, as well as renewed creative freedom, as you photograph the amazing places to which you travel.